howest-mct/2021-2022-projectone-Jinlei2000/readme.md

 We are going to connect the circuit of the Smart garbage. go to [instructables]() link!!!! to see the scheme for more detail.

+## Instructables

+If you want to recreate my project you will find a well-documented guide on [instructables](https://www.instructables.com/preview/EZKOKHRL20FZQ8B/).link aaanpassss!!!!!

 ## Contact

 Lei Jin - [lei.jin@student.howest.be](mailto:lei.jin@student.howest.be)